anuvyklack/keymap-layer.nvim/README.md

 # keymap-layer.nvim

+**In this branch, unlike master, Layer class remap global key mappings, instead of buffer local.**

 **This library was created as a backend for [pink hydra](https://github.com/anuvyklack/hydra.nvim), and in most cases you want use it.**